Shaina-Z/Git-Cookin-/egdd.md

   \- Backgrounds:
 	\-Kitchen: a static image of an industrial kitchen
 	\-Front of restaurant: an image of the ordering station at the restaurant
-	\-Cabinets: plain wooden cabinets that have the ingredients for the recipies
+	\-Cabinets: plain wooden cabinets that have the ingredients for the recipes

 ## Audio